JohnSkouloudis/JavaMovieManagement/README.md

 # 🎬 JavaMovieManagement

-Java Movie Management is a Java-based application designed to facilitate the management of movie information and scheduling.
-It allows users to register new movies, schedule movie sessions, display movie listings, and view session times for selected days.
+Java Movie Management is a Java-based application designed to facilitate the management of movie information.
+It allows users to register new movies and series, display movie listings and add and view ratings .

 ## Features